mattermost/docs/source/install/config-ssl-http2-nginx.rst

 .. note::

-   If Let’s Encrypt is enabled, forward port 80 through a firewall, with `Forward80To443 </configure/configuration-settings.html#forward-port-80-to-443>`__ ``config.json`` setting set to ``true`` to complete the Let’s Encrypt certification.
+   If Let’s Encrypt is enabled, forward port 80 through a firewall, with :ref:`Forward80To443 <configure/environment-configuration-settings:forward port 80 to 443>` ``config.json`` setting set to ``true`` to complete the Let’s Encrypt certification.
 See the `Let's Encrypt/Certbot documentation <https://certbot.eff.org>`_ for additional assistance.

 1. Log in to the server that hosts NGINX and open a terminal window.